btcpayserver/btcpayserver-doc/docs/LightningNetwork.md

 1. If you do not have a store, create one.
 2. Store Settings > General Settings > Lightning Network Experimental (located at the bottom of the page, scroll)
-3. Under Crypto tab, select cryptocurrency > Modify.
+3. Under Lightning nodes (Experimental), select Modify.
 4. At the next page, at the bottom under "connection string", click on the "click here" link.
 Your node information will be automatically added.
-5. Enable.
-Submit.
+5. Test Connection
-6. Test Connection.
+6. Submit.
+7. Save (located at the bottom of the page, scroll)

 **Your blockchain needs to be fully synced before you try to connect your Lightning Node, otherwise the connection will fail.**